privacyidea/privacyidea/doc/eventhandler/containerhandler.rst

 remove all tokens
 ..............

-For the container identified in the request all tokens will be removed.
+All tokens will be removed from the container identified in the request.

 set container info
 ..................